KongBoje/UFO-Investigation-and-Reporting/CodeAnalysis.md

 I got the following PMD report on this project with the category being condestyle.xml:
 - https://github.com/KongBoje/UFO-LinQ-Investigations/blob/master/files/PMDReport.pdf

-- report on the 10 checks chosen and why
+I have picked the 10 following checks which I think are important when viewing codestyle:
+- 1: OnlyOneReturn - A method should have only one exit point, and that should be the last statement in the method.
+- 2:

 ### Exercise 2
 - Source code link